 Glow gummies live and die by appearance.
 The catch is that many pigment systems are sensitive to their environment.
 Heat during cooking, oxygen in headspace, light exposure in display-friendly packaging, and even small pH shifts can change how the color looks over time.

-That’s why color decisions shouldn’t happen after the formula is “done.”
-At KorNutra, the best outcomes come when color is treated like a stability variable, with defined acceptance criteria and a plan to track drift during stability pulls-rather than relying on “looks fine” at release.
+Color decisions shouldn’t happen after the formula is “done.”
+At KorNutra, the best outcomes come when color is treated as a stability variable — with defined acceptance criteria and a plan to track drift during stability pulls, rather than relying on “looks fine” at release.

 2) Water activity (Aw) is what drives the problems customers actually notice

-When Aw creeps in the wrong direction, you tend to see the classic “gummy failures” show up in the field:
+When Aw creeps in the wrong direction, you’ll see the classic “gummy failures” show up in the field:

-• Higher risk pressure from a microbiological standpoint if conditions trend unfavorably
+- Higher risk of microbiological issues if conditions trend unfavorably

-Glow/complexion concepts can be especially sensitive because many common components in these formulas are more hygroscopic than people expect.
-The practical takeaway is simple: if you want consistent chew and long-term stability, you manage Aw intentionally-through humectant design, process controls, and packaging-not by guessing.
+Glow/complexion concepts are often especially sensitive because many common components in these formulas are more hygroscopic than people expect.
+The bottom line: if you want consistent chew and long-term stability, you manage Aw intentionally — through humectant design, process controls, and packaging — not by guessing.

 3) The acid system is more than tartness

 Glow gummies often aim for a bright, fresh flavor.
-Acids help deliver that, but they also shape the entire manufacturing environment of the gummy: pH affects set behavior, it can influence pigment stability, and it can change how certain components behave in the matrix.
+Acids help deliver that, but they also shape the entire manufacturing environment. pH affects set behavior, influences pigment stability, and changes how certain components behave in the matrix.

-One of the most common scale-up surprises is that the acid system works in the test kitchen but behaves differently on a production line.
-The difference is usually not the acid itself-it’s when it’s added, the temperature window, the mixing time, and how tight those steps are controlled.
+A common scale-up surprise: the acid system works in the test kitchen but behaves differently on a production line.
+The difference is usually not the acid itself — it’s when it’s added, the temperature window, the mixing time, and how tightly those steps are controlled.

 Why “Beauty-Style” Blends Are Tough in a Cooked Gummy System